November 20th, 2018 | For Family Members

 - Ensuring seniors are eating healthy, balanced meals, getting vitamins, and have a supply of fresh nutritious food in the refrigerator and pantry that isn’t expired.
 Many aging adults and those with memory needs forget to remove old, expired, or spoiled food.

 - When you need medical care or supervision for your loved one in the case of an emergency.
-Assisted living communities are perfect when there’s a risk of a potential health issue, slip and fall, or wandering as there’s always staff available and medical help a few minutes away.
+Assisted living residences are perfect when there’s a risk of a potential health issue, slip and fall, or wandering as there’s always staff available and medical help a few minutes away.

 - To keep important financial tasks like paying bills on time, as well as opening and disposing of mail to prevent mail fraud or identity theft.

 - To help seniors get around without hurting themselves.
 Senior drivers often exhibit physical and mental changes as they age; like slower response time, losses in clarity and vision, drowsiness due to medications, reduction of the ability to focus, or may even judge distances incorrectly – and these mistakes can be deadly.
-Assisted living communities provide free transportation services and safety for everyone on the road.
+Assisted living residences provide free transportation services and safety for everyone on the road.

 - When your loved one struggles with dressing, changing clothing, or is unable to shower or groom themselves.
 Often, seniors that aren’t in assisted living homes can go days without showering or changing clothes.